User case: Google Photos says I have no internet connection

 Step 3.
 Click the Backup > Backup Public Cloud to Public Cloud subsequently.

 Step 4.
 Choose Google Drive as the backup source, and choose another cloud (here is OneDrive for example) as the backup destination.
 Click Start Backup to backup photos from Google Drive to OneDrive easily.

 ✍ There are some other powerful features in Settings you could set up:

 Schedule Backup allows you to backup photos from Google Drive to OneDrive automatically on regular basis, like at a specific time, daily, weekly, and monthly.

 Email Notification will send you the email alert after the backup finished succeeds or fails once you set up.

 Version Cleanup will help you to clean up the file versions to free up space on the cloud.

 File Filter will help you exclude the file types you don’t want to backup.

-Besides, CBackup provides the desktop app for you to:
+Besides, CBackup provides some other useful features for you to:

 It’s worth to try the free cloud backup service - CBackup.